cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 Looks interesting—based around the envelope budgeting style like Simple, but is in beta.
 Qube Couples has not launched yet.

+1. ✔️ **Designed to be a bank** with only checking and saving bank-related things presented in the app.

+2. ❌️ **Not a fan of their app**, as it seems simultaneously dated and over-designed.
+I kind of feel like it's an iOS port or something, as the design patterns don't feel at home on Android.
+No dark style support.

+3. ❌️ **Qube Couples** is supposedly in the works, but not available yet.

+4. ❓️ **Qubes** appear to be some sort of envelope-like system using virtual card numbers, but it isn't as seamless as Goals or Expenses.

+Qube looks like it could be a contender some day, but I would not recommend it in its current beta state; too many base features are missing.

 ### [Current](https://current.com)

 Looks nice, but [no joint account support.](https://support.current.com/hc/en-us/articles/360043876754-Can-I-sign-up-for-a-joint-account-)